Ricardo-EE/candidate-coding-test/README.md

 - Generate Doctrine Entities that reflect the most appropriate schema to store the data (using normalisation), with the aim to easily generate aggregated reports, see `Pollutant Data` section.
 - Use Doctrine migrations to build the database schema
-- Pollutant Data: Use the `DataTrait` class to get pollutant data
+- Pollutant Data: Use the `DataTrait` class in `src/Service/DataTrait.php` to get pollutant data
 - Use Symfony Command or Symfony Form and Controller
 - Use Doctrine to save the data into the MariaDB database detailed in the `docker-compose.yaml` file.